 Serve it up.
 Make your own trail mix of nuts and seeds and add raisins or other dried fruit and sprinkle in some chocolate chips.
 Another possibility – get small, whole-grain crackers and spread with almond or sunflower butter to make fun mini sandwiches.

-Snack time after school is a great opportunity to give your kids healthy foods that will actually help them to focus and learn by providing essential nutrients to the brain.
+Snack time after school is an excellent opportunity to give your kids healthy foods that will help them to focus and learn by providing essential nutrients to the brain.
 These snacks are easy for you or older kids to throw together on the fly or to make up in a batch and divide into single-serving containers for younger kids to serve themselves.
 Even better, in addition to feeding your kids’ bodies and brains in the short term, you will help them build healthy eating habits to last well beyond their school years.

 Here are some books with more ideas on healthy snacks.